California is a state that evokes images of creativity, innovation, and natural beauty.

 So come, let yourself be awed and inspired by the sheer magnificence of these natural wonders, and create memories that will last a lifetime.

-12. Taking a scenic drive along the Pacific Coast Highway
+12. Pacific Coast Highway

 The Pacific Coast Highway is one of the most iconic roads in California, and driving along its winding pathways through the sea cliffs and rugged coastlines of the state’s coastline is an experience like no other.